 What Role Does the Government Play?

 Environmental monitoring including controlling air quality is an important initiative that requires support from the municipal government.
 The city might not be the sole funder, but it has an important role in planning and executing city-wide decisions.
-Moreover, some of the best use cases for IoT deployment require public infrastructure and involve policy issues.
+Moreover, some of the best Applications for IoT deployment require public infrastructure and involve policy issues.
 Some of the best practices are discussed in the report of Smart city government rankings.
 World Bank Group also emphasizes the importance of government for successful deployment of IoT technologies: “Governments have a vital role in catalyzing the space and contributing as partners/leaders in the long term.”

 By solving the issue of polluted air, governments create a more livable and sustainable environment for the residents.